KULLOLLITARUN/Practice_GIT/README.md

 => if we changed the existing file .rather than adding the file we can use (git commit -am "message").here am stands for all modified.and a means add.

 => Now we don't need to write the git push origin main everytime.we can use (git push).
 Because we created upstream. -u stands for upstream.

+=>Once upstream is created we can use git pull.Instead of using git pull origin main.